-Rooting Nexus 7 Using Nexus Root Toolkit:
+Root Nexus 7 Using Nexus Root Toolkit

 - Install Nexus Root Toolkit v1.5.3.exe on your Windows PC.
-The installation will automatically create a shortcut on your computer’s desktop for easy access in future.
+The installation will automatically create a shortcut on your computer’s desktop for easy access in the future.

-- Now open the Nexus Root Toolkit and click on “Full Driver Installation Guide -Automatic+Manual” button.
+- Now open the Nexus Root Toolkit and click on the “Full Driver Installation Guide -Automatic+Manual” button.
 Select Automatic Driver installation option on the next screen.

 - Connect your device to the computer via a USB cable when the Nexus Root Toolkit prompts to do so.